-This release supports AWS S3 as source and target locations for the Delimited connector.

-This release supports AWS S3 as source and target locations for the Delimited connector.
-You can now provide the S3 bucket path as your source and target locations in addition to the already supported mounted filesystem(FS) if required.

-Added APIs to generate support-bundle
+- Support for AWS S3 as source and target locations for Delimited connector - This release supports AWS S3 as source and target locations for the Delimited connector.
+You can now provide the S3 bucket path as your source and target locations in addition to the already supported mounted filesystem(FS) if required. - · Added APIs to generate support-bundle